oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # Appendix C. JADN Meta-schema

 A meta-schema is a schema against which other schemas can be validated.
 The JADN meta-schema validates itself and other JADN schemas.
-In order to validate itself, the meta-schema has two changes from the JADN default name formats ([Section 3.1.1](#311-name-formats)):
+In order to validate itself, the meta-schema includes two changes from the JADN default name formats ([Section 3.1.1](#311-name-formats)):
-* TypeName allows configurable values whose names begin with the System character ($)
+* TypeName allows configurable values, whose names begin with the System character ($)
 * FieldName allows capitalized JADN types
 ```
     "config": {